whoiscc/riog-project/Document/GameInterface.markdown

 * All size should be floating number between `0.0` and `1.0` instead of in pixels.
 This feature along with `aspectRaio` game attribute helps writing resolution-independent games.
+    * The exception is `crop` attribute for images.
+It is in pixel because it applies to original images, which should have fixed-pixel size.
+This toy project does not handle multi-resolution resources. ^_^
+* The `rotation` should be in radius.
 * Additional key called `eventList`, which is a list of strings of event names, which should be required with `event:*` feature tags.
 The event kinds in this list will be listened for the shape, so only per-shape event kinds should be here.
 Currently, there is no interface for dis-listening events or modifying event list after creation.